 You will need to make sure that the program is compatible with a given version of AutoCAD.

 You may need to run the integration tool.
 This can be necessary if the OpenFlows program was installed before AutoCAD.
-To run the integration tool, go to Start > All Programs > Bentley > (program name) > Integration (program name) with AutoCAD.
-You can also try running a Repair on the program through the Control Panel.
+To run the integration tool, go to Start > All Programs > Bentley > (program name) > "Integrate (program name) with AutoCAD..."
+You can also try running a Repair on the program through the Control Panel (you may need to click the "Uninstall" button first in order to see the Repair option).
 This will also rerun the integration tool.
 Be aware that you also need full administration rights in order to install the programs, including the integration tool.

 Starting with CONNECT Edition Update 2, users must sign in to the CONNECTION Client (a small application running in the Windows system tray) in order to license the product.
 Ensure that the CONNECTION Client is installed, running and that you are signed in.
 Also check that your feature level is set to one that includes AutoCAD.

 The OpenFlows products can be installed as either 32-bit, 64-bit, or both, depending on your operating system.
 Most modern operating systems are 64-bit, in which case both the 32-bit and 64-bit version of the OpenFlows product are installed.
 In more recent versions (V8i SELECTseries 4 and greater), there is no conflict with Microsoft Office, and 64-bit AutoCAD should correctly integrate with the 64-bit OpenFlows product.

 For older versions, conflicts with Microsoft Office can cause a conflict with the 64-bit version of AutoCAD, preventing integration.
 For example, if you have a 64-bit workstation running the 32-bit version of Microsoft Office, the SELECTseries 3 versions of our software will install as a 32-bit application.
 However, AutoCAD will be installed as a 64-bit application.
 Because of this, the integration cannot go through.